 - Download Entry requirements for all programmes

-IT Sligo Engineering graduates are in high demand to meet the skills shortage across the sector both nationally and internationally..
-The career opportunities vary for graduates depending on which stream of Engineering students choose to follow from the high-tech pharmaceutical and electronics sectors to traditional manufacturing with design, fabrication and assembly.
-Graduates have a wide variety of career paths from design and project engineers to quantity surveying, consultancy or management to name a few.
+ATU Sligo Engineering graduates are in high demand to meet the skills shortage across the sector both nationally and internationally.
+The career opportunities vary for graduates depending on which stream of Engineering they choose to follow.

 Did you know?

-The nature of this programme allows any student that may not be decided on what field of engineering they wish to pursue the chance to try them all.
-In Year 1 students study the fundamentals of Engineering such as Engineering Maths, Engineering Science, Introduction to Engineering and CAD and modelling among others.
+The nature of this programme allows any student that may not be decided on what field of engineering they wish to pursue, the chance to try them all.
+In Year 1 students study the fundamentals of Engineering such as Engineering Maths, Engineering Science, Introduction to Engineering and CAD and modelling amongst others.

-In Year 2, students choose which speciality from Civil, Robotics and Automation, Electronic and Self Driving Technologies or Mechanical to specialise in.
-Throughout these years students engage in more detailed application fo the fundamentals in Engineering in their chosen field.
+In Year 2, students choose which speciality from AU944 BEng (Hons) in Civil Engineering, AU941 BEng (Hons) in Robotics and Automation, or AU943 BEng (Hons) in Mechanical Engineering they wish to specialise in.
+Throughout subsequent years, students engage in more detailed application fo the fundamentals in Engineering in their chosen field.

 |Introduction to Engineering||05|